 Above: A listening nook for enjoying the couple's vinyl collection is anchored by a limited edition, rocking chair from the Ikea PS collection.
 The double wide proportions make for comfortable listening.

 Above: The bed is made of blackened steel with a Baltic birch plywood headboard and was built by good friend and architect Matt Hutchinson who built the bed from a toothpick model that Rowe made.
 Rowe's mode of transportation around the city hangs on the wall.
+In 10 Favorites: Indoor Bicycle Storage, we explore other for parking your bike indoors.

 Above: A map of coastal Maine from Daye's mother hangs in a Re-Frame poster hanger designed friends Paul Galli and Todd Seidman of 54Dean.
 "Jesse built the lamp for me from a old tripod when we were first dating," Daye says.
 "He bought the lampshade from Just Shades on Spring St. and vintage cloth covered wire from Sundial Wire and cobbled the whole thing together."